Sankalp22863/codesign-opt/llvm-project/clang/docs/ClangOffloadBundler.rst

   * If there is an entry with a target feature specified as *Any*, then all entries must specify that target feature as *Any* for the same processor.

-There may be additional target-specific restrictions.
+There may be additional target specific restrictions.

 .. _compatibility-bundle-entry-id: